Abolfazl-Mousavi/SolarSystem-three.js/README.md

 ## Description

-_{My portfolio has a live home page with some living objects if you click on the objects you will route to a new page with some information about me those pages have some beautiful styles. see my portfolio in the link below. }_
+_My portfolio has a live home page with some living objects if you click on the objects you will route to a new page with some information about me those pages have some beautiful styles. see my portfolio in the link below. _

 ## Setup/Installation Requirements